Map-Based Path Loss Prediction in Multiple Cities Using Convolutional Neural Networks: Training and Results

 Each city holdout is conducted 10 times with different random seeds to evaluate model robustness.
 For each training run, we sample a 20\% subset (2000 samples) from each city/frequency combination from the original 10\,000 subset, for a total of 72\,000 samples (48\,000 training, 12\,000 validation, and 12\,000 test).
 Each run has a random 20\% subset, initial weights, training data shuffling, and initial validation angle \(\theta\) for each city.

-Table~\ref{results-combined} summarizes the cross-validation results with a mean and standard deviation (SD) of RMSE for both models.
-We also compare the mean results with ITU-R P.1812-6 \cite{p1812} (the industry standard for 1-6~GHz, hereafter referred to as P.1812) and a three-feature FCN using frequency, distance, and total obstruction depth \cite{feature-pl}.
+Table~\ref{results-combined} summarizes the cross-validation results with the mean and standard deviation (SD) of test RMSE for each holdout.
+We also compare the means with ITU-R P.1812-6 \cite{p1812} (the industry standard for 1-6~GHz) and a three-feature FCN using frequency, distance, and total obstruction depth \cite{feature-pl}.

-The 2D models generally have lower RMSE than 1D models, benefiting from the additional transverse information in the 2D path profiles, and resulting in more pertinent features.

-Compared to the FCN, our 2D model shows lower mean RMSE on four of six holdouts, with higher mean RMSE on the other two holdouts (London and Merthyr Tydfil).
-Our 1D model has higher mean RMSE than the FCN on four of six holdouts.
-Although some of the holdouts show lower RMSE than the FCN, the fact that other holdouts have higher RMSE in the presence of richer feature sets suggests a further need for model refinement and feature selection.

-Generally, our modeling approaches provide significant improvement over the current industry standard.
-Across all models and holdouts, our CNNs have lower RMSE than P.1812 in 11 of 12 cases, with the only exception being the 1D London-holdout model.
-This indicates that higher-dimensional information outperforms representative clutter heights for predictive modeling purposes.
-Fig.~\ref{hist-fig} shows the error distribution for the CNNs and P.1812 for a single-run London holdout (the lowest drive test RMSE for P.1812).
-Across runs and holdouts, the 2D model consistently has mean error closest to 0~dB.
+The model RMSE increases monotonically with frequency, showing 6.31 and 8.15~dB on 449 and 5850~MHz respectively.
+RMSE also increases with distance, with the largest errors occurring on the extremely long links.
+Across all runs and holdouts, the CNN achieves 7.37 dB RMSE on the shortest 99.9\% of unique holdout links ($<$45~km), and 12.04 dB RMSE on the remaining 0.1\% ($<$800 links).
+This implies that re-sampling can have a significant effect on performance, especially for longer links.
+Future work should ensure more representation of long links in the training set, or only operate the model on shorter links to ensure confidence in prediction.